Orange-OpenSource/HSLinUCB/README.md

 # HSLinUCB
-Jupyter notebook for evaluating reinforcement learning algorithm from Cold start, Hot start with seen context and Hot start with unseen context as presented in the Paper Horizontal Scaling using Contextual Bandits
+This repository containes the simulation and environment code used in the paper Horizontal Scaling using Contextual Bandits

+## Simulation
+The directory "simulation" contains all the Jupyter notebooks used in the simulation section of the paper.
+See the README.MD under this directory for more details.

+## Environment
+TO DO: The environment code and details will be updated on the 03/01/2021